Crypt06545/Crypt06545/README.md

-## I'm a  Python Developer & Also a Website Developer!!
+## I'm a  Python Developer & Also a Web Developer!!

 - 🌱 I’m currently Working on Machine Learning based projects
 - 👯 I’m looking to collaborate with other developers